brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 At this point, I highly recommend reading or watching a brief tutorial on your chosen editor, they are complicated beasts.
 In the least, you will likely need to learn how to assign a python interpreter to your project and learn how to run a script from the editor.
 Within pycharm at least, with a script open, you will go into the settings, and under project you will find the python interpreter and set it to the 3.11 python.exe in your 3.11 local environment that we will create next!!!

 ### Create Local/virtual Python Environment for AI_Project
-We are going to make python local/virtual environments, which tends to be good practice because many python versions and packages can interfer with each other, or not work together, as we found with pycharm and 3.12 and LabelImg not working in >3.10, so we can make a local environment to isolate projects that might require different python versions and packages.
+We are going to make python local/virtual environments, which tends to be good practice because many python versions and packages can interfere with each other, or not work together, as we found with pycharm and 3.12 and LabelImg not working in >3.10, so we can make a local environment to isolate projects that might require different python versions and packages.

 #### Navigating in your Command Line Interface
 In your Command Prompt (CMD)-navigate to the folder where you downloaded this git hub repository, for me it is C:\Users\Green Sturgeon\AI_Project.
 For instance, my CMD opens up to